bcgov/mds/services/core-api/README.md

 - Most teams required the same features (IDIR, BCeID login) but had different implementations.
 - Some teams required specalized features that needed instance level changes (hard coupling)

-Since most projects need the standard setup anyways, it was deicede to move to an offering that does the basic things very well and specialized requirements will be handled by the teams themselves, with custom keycloak implementations.
+Since most projects need the standard setup anyways, it was decided to move to an offering that does the basic things very well and specialized requirements will be handled by the teams themselves, with custom keycloak implementations.

 [Read More about standard service here](https://github.com/bcgov/sso-keycloak/wiki#standard-service)